DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateCronJobByImage.md

 === "Lifecycle (optional)"

-     The container life cycle configuration is used to set the commands that need to be executed when the container starts, after starting, and before stopping.
+     The container lifecycle configuration is used to set the commands that need to be executed when the container starts, after starting, and before stopping.
 For details, please refer to [Container Lifecycle Configuration](PodConfig/lifescycle.md).

      ![Lifecycle](../../images/deploy06.png)